Job Opportunities at the Australian Consulate-General

 Your application should consist of:

-- A one-page Curriculum Vitae outlining your work experience, knowledge, experience and qualifications relevant to the advertised role;
+- A one-page Curriculum Vitae (attached separately) outlining your current and previous employment, knowledge, experience and qualifications relevant to the advertised role.

-Please note that applications which do not include all three of these documents (or which exceed the page lengths) may not be considered by the SAC.
+Please note that applications which do not include these documents (or which exceed the page lengths) may not be considered by the SAC.

 Your one-page pitch is a chance to tell the SAC why you are the right person for the job.
 The committee wants to know why you want to work at the consulate, why you are interested in the role, what you can offer them, and how your skills, knowledge, experience and qualifications are applicable to the role.
 In a nutshell - why should we hire you?